Different Mattress Types Guide

 If you’re looking for more information on hybrid mattresses, check out our review of the best hybrid mattresses.

-Bryan Wright, doctor of physical therapy and founder and CEO of Wright Physical Therapy in Twin Falls, Idaho, often recommends specific mattresses based on a patient’s needs and conditions.
-“For older adults, memory foam and latex mattresses generally provide good support and pressure relief,” Dr. Wright explained.
+Bryan Wright, DPT, doctor of physical therapy and founder and CEO of Wright Physical Therapy in Twin Falls, Idaho, often recommends specific mattresses based on a patient’s needs and conditions.
+“For older adults, memory foam and latex mattresses generally provide good support and pressure relief,” Wright explained.
 “Memory foam contours to the body and reduces pressure, while latex is very durable and responsive.”

-Dr. Wright typically doesn’t recommend innerspring mattresses for older adults, stating they don’t provide enough support.
+Wright typically doesn’t recommend innerspring mattresses for older adults, stating they don’t provide enough support.

 Specialized mattress types